-The goal of this project is to develop a PCB machine which can get an accuracy smaller than 100 micrometers, i.e. 4 mil.
-The PCB machine should be fast and have a writing speed greater than 1 meter per second.
+The goal of this project is to develop a PCB machine which can create a track width smaller than 100 micrometers, i.e. 4 mil.
+The PCB machine should be fast and have a writing speed greater than 3 meters per second.
 The machine uses a transparent instead of a reflective polygon to move a laser beam.
 The main advantage is that an expensive f-theta lens is not needed and the projection is tele-centric.

 The current version of the Hexastorm has the following specifications: